 The Total Prom Experience

-Realizing that families with special needs children often have heavy financial obligations, Rob and Cheryl work to ensure everything for the honored guests is provided free of charge: tuxedos, formal dresses, jewelry, flowers, limos, food and a gift bag.
-With the generosity of sponsors like Chick-fil-A, Eastlake Terraces, Elite Image Limousine, Paul Mitchell the School, Marinello Schools of Beauty, Walmart and many other donors, these teens get star treatment for the night, including a 150-foot red carpet complete with camera bulbs flashing and hundreds of cheering paparazzi.
+Realizing that families of children with special needs often have heavy financial obligations, Rob and Cheryl work to ensure everything for the honored guests is provided free of charge: tuxedos, formal dresses, jewelry, flowers, limos, food and a gift bag.
+With the generosity of sponsors like Chick-fil-A, Eastlake Terraces, Elite Image Limousine, Paul Mitchell the School, Marinello Schools of Beauty, Walmart and many other donors, these teens get star treatment for the night, including a 150-foot red carpet complete with camera bulbs flashing and cheering paparazzi.

 With Smooth 98.1’s deejay Mike V spinning the tunes, dancing to the Black-Eyed Peas was a highlight last year for Justin Savarase, then an Eastlake High School senior.
 Savarase was born with Down syndrome.
 His host was David Heinzman, an Eastlake High School junior.